-Confidential mental health services for a variety of personal or academic issues are provided for students.
+Confidential mental health services are provided by a number of clinics on and off campus.
 Counseling is available for individuals, couples, groups and families.
-In addition, training in the areas of stress management to include the skills of relaxation, meditation, and imagery are offered.
-These services are provided by the University of South Dakota Counseling Center, the University of South Dakota Psychological Services Center, and the Counseling and Family Therapy Center.
+Some on-campus options are the University of South Dakota Student Counseling Center, the University of South Dakota Psychological Services Center, and the Counseling and Family Therapy Center.

-The Counseling Center is located in the Cook House, one block east of the Lee Medical Building.
+The Student Counseling Center is located in the Cook House, one block east of the Lee Medical Building.
 The staff is composed of licensed professional counselors, certified chemical dependency counselors, and doctoral and masters level student interns.
-Appointments are available Monday through Friday from 8:00-5:00 and selected evening hours.
+Appointments are available Monday through Friday from 8:00-5:00 in person or via telehealth.
+Therapist are trained in a variety of treatment modalities that focus on anxiety, depression, identity, focus and attention along with specialized training in healing past trauma.
 There are no charges for students registered at USD.
-In addition, the Counseling Center also provides alcohol and drug assessment as well as outpatient treatment (phone number 677-5777).
+In addition, the Counseling Center also provides alcohol and drug assessment as well as outpatient chemical dependency treatment (phone number 658-3580).
+A Crisis line is available after hours by calling UPD 658-6199 and asking to talk to the on-call counselor